MLT-0x539/ImgLog/README.md

 - Forum board attempts to fetch the image, gets redirected to a PHP script
 - PHP script outputs image, forum board is then tricked into thinking they've fetched a valid JPG
 - Dynamic image is included as avatar, and any other PHP code runs alongside it silently.

+For a more in-depth explanation as to how this works, see my blog post covering .htaccess exploitation techniques here: https://0x80dotblog.wordpress.com/2021/06/23/utilizing-htaccess-for-exploitation-purposes/